-- start later, e.g. for travel insurance coverage may only start from the date of travel; or - appear to start earlier, e.g. a reinsurance treaty may provide cover on claims notified basis (e.g. for emergence of claims not yet reported to the cedant but arising prior to the start date).
-However in this case, coverage of notified claims only starts from the start date of the reinsurance contract, (unless and would only start earlier than the start date of the treaty if the treaty also specifically covers claims notified prior to its start date of the treaty).
+- start later, e.g. for travel insurance coverage may only start from the date of travel: or - appear to start earlier, e.g. a reinsurance treaty may provide cover on claims notified basis (e.g. for emergence of claims not yet reported to the cedant but arising prior to the start date).
+However in this case, coverage of notified claims only starts from the start date of the reinsurance contract, and would only start earlier than the start date of the treaty if the treaty also specifically covers claims notified prior to its start.